Is Lazy Keto a Good Idea? The Pros and Cons of a Relaxed Keto Diet

 Another term for this style of keto is called IIFYM (If It Fits Your Macros), which basically calls for the same lackadaisical approach to keto.
 If it fits your macros, you can eat it, no matter how unhealthy it might be.

 This is where the sticky questions begin to bubble up for most proponents of the strict keto diet, especially those that overlap with the paleo community.
-If lazy keto allows for unlimited consumption of unhealthy foods, then is it really keto at all?
+If lazy keto allows for unlimited consumption of so-called unhealthy foods, then is it really keto at all?
 Might it even be dangerous?

 What the Proponents are Saying

 These two and other lazy keto proponents like them argue that sometimes the perfectly strict keto plan isn’t realistic.
 Sometimes you have to make a keto-friendly choice at a fast food restaurant that fits with the carb requirements but doesn’t have the most ideal ingredients (a fast food burger without the bun is a great example).
-Sometimes it’s easier to stay on a keto meal plan long term if you know that eating a sugar-free snack that isn’t technically “healthy” (like pork rinds or something with artificial sweeteners in it) from time to time won’t wreck your whole diet.
+Sometimes it’s easier to stay on a keto meal plan long term if you know that eating a sugar-free snack (like pork rinds or something with artificial sweeteners in it) from time to time won’t wreck your whole diet.

-Lazy keto advocates acknowledge that tracking all of your macros all of the time can get old and cause people to go off-plan rather than face the burden of having to track everything forever.
+Lazy keto advocates acknowledge that tracking all of your macros all the time can get old and cause people to go off-plan rather than face the burden of having to track everything forever.
 The argument goes that if you can keep your blood sugar down, your ketones up, and you’re avoiding weight gain, then you’re probably doing it right.

 It’s also worth noting that not everyone can afford to be strict about only buying organic veggies and grass-fed meats, and that if you loosen the rules of keto, it makes the diet more accessible to the masses.

-But is it healthy?
+But is it good for you?

 What the Naysayers are Saying